Introduction

 So, what does this mean for companies trying to balance their budgets?

-That’s the gamble: Will productivity reach the 30% mark quickly enough to justify the upfront costs and avoid staffing reductions?
+That’s the gamble: Will productivity gains justify upfront costs and prevent staffing cuts?
+In theory: yes!

 What’s Next?